MindAntix provides students with the opportunity to build creativity through access to fun, simple, and practical activities and exercises.

 MindAntix offers professional development workshops to help teachers understand the fundamentals of creative thinking and discover a variety of learning strategies to incorporate this learning objective into classroom instruction.

-There are three different workshops aimed at helping teachers support learners' growth:
+Here are three examples workshops aimed at helping teachers support learners' growth:

 Hear from the creativity experts behind MindAntix, as well as educators and students, about our approach to teaching creativity, why it’s an essential skill for students to develop, and why learners love it.